 - Avoid alcoholic drinks with a high sulphite content (some wines and ciders)

-Black cohosh (Actaea racemosa) has been used for the treatment of hot flushes and other menopausal symptoms for many years (Zierau 2002).
-In Germany, it is approved as a non-prescription drug for premenstrual and menopausal ailments thought to help via a phyoestrogenic effect [Bodinet, Blumenthal 1998], although recent studies dispute this [Zierau 2002).
-Systematic reviews summarising the clinical efficacy of black cohosh have concluded that while there appears to be a minor benefit for menopausal patients, there is a paucity of research focusing on its use in cancer patients particularly as the 2 biggest RCTs to date reporting on the effects of black cohosh in cancer patients suffered from methodological limitations including a lack of reporting and a high attrition rate [Borrelli, Smith].
+Black cohosh (Actaea racemosa): This has been used for the treatment of hot flushes and other menopausal symptoms for many years (Zierau 2002).
+In Germany, it is approved as a non-prescription drug for premenstrual and menopausal ailments due to its phyoestrogenic effects [Bodinet, Blumenthal 1998].
+Although systematic reviews summarising the clinical efficacy of black cohosh have concluded that there appears to be a minor benefit for menopausal patients, there is a paucity of research focusing on its use among cancer patients [Borrelli, Smith].

-Evening primrose.
-Many people have found that taking evening primrose oil helps with hot flushes, although it may take several months before any improvement is noticed.
-Evidence from clinical trials is lacking apart from an underpowered, small trial which reported a small benefit [Farzaneh].
-Apart from the calories it is regarded as generally safe.
+Evening primrose: Many people have found that taking evening primrose oil helps with hot flushes, although it may take several months before any improvement is noticed.
+Evidence from clinical trials is lacking apart from an underpowered, small trial which reported a minor benefit [Farzaneh].
+Apart from the calorie content, it is regarded as generally safe.

 Vitamin and mineral supplements Vitamin E, selenium and vitamin B6 have provided relief for some people.
-Again evidence is lacking – taking any vitamins or minerals and never take more than the recommended dose they are probably not harmful.
-Minerals and Vitamins E did not help vasomotor symptoms in the women investigated within one trial [Barton].
+Again, evidence is lacking, and minerals and Vitamin E did not help vasomotor symptoms among women investigated in one trial [Barton].